|

 Once you hit “select”, you’ll see this screen.

-Enter in your preferred domain name, and see if it’s available (hopefully it is!).
+Enter your preferred domain name, and see if it’s available (hopefully it is!).
 If it’s not, go on to your next choice, and so on and so forth, until you hit on one.

 Keep in mind that you DO want a dot com, as opposed to a dot org, or net, or pretty much anything else.
 Everybody types in .com automatically.
 The others take a bit of work to remember.